JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/lexer_and_parser_definition.md

   sourceSets["main"].java.srcDirs("src/main/gen")
 ```

+Reload the Gradle project for changes to take effect.

 ## Define a Lexer
 Define a `Simple.flex` file with rules for the Simple Language lexer, as demonstrated in `org.intellij.sdk.language.Simple.flex`.